 In terms of what to look out for, this is heavily influenced by budget as this will include some features and exclude others.

-- Avoid very low-powered stuff, except for low-level listening and/or very sensitive (ie non-standard) speakers
+• Avoid very low-powered amplifiers, except for low-level listening and/or very sensitive (ie non-standard) speakers

-- Avoid very cheap stuff as you get what you pay for and really good gear is never cheap.
+• Avoid very cheap amplifiers because you get what you pay for and good equipment is never cheap

-- Look for class-A amplifiers, MOSFET output devices, and seriously heavy equipment.
+• Look for class-A, MOSFET output devices, and seriously heavy build

-Regarding equipment you currently own, maintaining gear you love is always worthwhile and spending money on it will improve it, if that work is done by a competent technician.
-Just keep in mind that, no matter what parts are installed, you cannot make a piece of basic gear into a high-end killer.
+Regarding equipment you currently own, maintaining gear you love is always worthwhile and spending money on it will improve it if that work is done by a competent technician.
+Just keep in mind that, no matter what parts are installed, you cannot make a piece of basic gear into a high-end killer, no matter how many WIMA capacitors someone installs.

 Summary

-- For sonic improvements you have to move forward, not sideways
+2. For sonic improvements, you have to move forward, not sideways

-- To improve on a basic integrated amplifier, you need a better, more expensive design and less integration
+3. To improve on a basic integrated amplifier, you need a better, more expensive design with less integration

-- Good advice is critical to making the right decisions, bad advice leads to the wrong ones.
+4. Good advice is critical to making the right decisions, bad advice leads to the wrong ones

 Need More Advice?